hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 See the installation steps in [ecc_go/README.md](../../../ecc_go/README.md#installation).

 We also assume that you are familiar with Fabric chaincode development in go.
-Most of the steps in this tutorial following the normal Fabric chaincode development process, however, there are a few differences we will highlight here.
+Most of the steps in this tutorial follow the normal Fabric chaincode development process, however, there are a few differences that we will highlight here.

 ## Writing Go Chaincode
-Go to `$FPC_PATH/samples/chaincode/simple-asset-go` and create our project structure.
+Go to `$FPC_PATH/samples/chaincode/simple-asset-go` and create the project structure.
 ```bash
 cd $FPC_PATH/samples/chaincode/simple-asset-go
 mkdir chaincode